-You don’t have to kiss it for the gift of gab, but it’s worth a trip out to explore the castle.
+- Kiss the Blarney Stone: Okay, you don’t have to kiss the Blarney Stone for the gift of gab, but it’s worth a trip out to explore the castle.
 Blarney is a cool little town in County Cork, so it’s a fun trip to make.
 The castle also has beautiful gardens, including one dedicated entirely to poisonous plants like deadly nightshade and belladonna.

-Speaking of castles nearby, just past the Pale is Trim Castle in County Meath.
-It’s a small hike, but definitely worth the trip for a lovely tour of the castle and a chance to see a true Irish town.
+- Check out Trim Castle: Speaking of castles nearby, just past the Pale is Trim Castle in County Meath.
+It’s a small hike but definitely worth the trip for a lovely tour of the castle and a chance to see a true Irish town.
 Why does it look so familiar, you ask?
-Because it’s where they shot Braveheart.
+Because it’s where they shot the movie Braveheart.

 Just for fun

-Whether you’re around for Bloomsday or not, hop on the DART and go down to Sandy Cove for a quick swim at the Forty Foot.
+- Take a dip: Whether you’re around for Bloomsday or not, hop on the DART and go down to Sandycove Beach for a quick swim at the Forty Foot.
 There’ll be a bit of a walk, so stop at Teddy’s for a classic ’99 on the way.

 For out-of-town trips